dashaw92/dashaw92.github.io.old/README.md

 All repos on my account will be explained in further detail

 ### Shoutouts
 Big thanks to https://brajeshwar.github.io/entities/!
-I referenced this sheet several times while developing this list.
+I referenced this sheet several times while developing this site.

 ### License
 MIT (See LICENSE.md)